RadiusNetworks/proximitykit-plugin-cordova/README.md

 $ cordova plugin rm com.radiusnetworks.cordova.proximitykit
 ```

-You may also delete the `ProximityKit.plist` and/or `ProximityKit.properties` file(s) from your project directory (and your Xcode project on iOS).
+You may also delete the `ProximityKit.plist` file from your project directory (and your Xcode project on iOS).